002A/ixora.io/itp/pcomp/heartbeat-detection-study.rst

 Team
 ====

-The Great Heart project is the result of the hard work and collaborative effort of `Camilla Padgitt-Coles <http://www.ivymeadows.net/itp-blog/?tag=Phys+Comp>`_ and James Schmitz.
+The Great Heart project is the result of the hard work and effort of `Camilla Padgitt-Coles <http://www.ivymeadows.net/itp-blog/?tag=Phys+Comp>`_ and James Schmitz.

 Project Summary
 ===============